0xReki/0xreki.github.io/_posts/2021/2021-06-10-a-look-at-doman-mahjong-in-final-fantasy-xiv-online.md

 But that has a big drawback that everyone seems to accept: if a 1st dan player looses against three 4th dan players in the novice room, they lose about a lot of ranking points.
 Even getting 2nd might result in you losing ranking points there.
 Also, playing an unranked game requires you to put together your own Light Party.
-As mentioned above, that might be imponssible.
+As mentioned above, that might be impossible.
 Fortunately, players just organize themselves for this.

 You might want to check out the various communities for that.